fioprotocol/fio-devhub/_docs/integration-guide/wallet-benefits.md

 #### Future Marketing Campaigns

-There are many additional marketing activities around registering FIO Addresses and utilizing FIO Requests that the Foundation is in process of planning.
+There are many additional marketing activities around registering FIO Crypto Handles and utilizing FIO Requests that the Foundation is in process of planning.
 FIO enabled wallets end up being the beneficiaries of these campaigns as users must have a FIO enabled wallet to participate.

 A Better User Experience Leads to More Users